mukulrajpoot262610/marvelous-jupiter-7e97c/content/pages/index.md

   - type: features_section
     features:
       - title: >-
-          “LeadLancer.in is fast!
+          “LeadLance.in is fast!
 Themes are always up to date.
 It’s easy to use across the organization, and collaboration is easy.”
         subtitle: 'Brandon Guidelines, Sr. Design Manager at Company'
         image: images/brandon-guidelines.png